Defense in Depth: Securing Databases

 Networking

-Integrations with your database will take place over an ethernet connection in most instances, or happen directly from the server the database is installed on in some cases.
-This means you will need to manage what ports your database is using.
-Database server typically have a default port they use to communicate.
-This makes it easy to set them up and manage them across many different use cases, however this also means attackers will know the default ports.
-In addition to using firewalls to lock down traffic on unused ports, it is a smart move to change your database ports from the default to something else.
-This adds another layer of effort required for an attacker to gain access to your databases.
+Integrations with your database will usually occure over an ethernet connection, or in some cases connecting directly to the server where the database is installed.
+This means you will need to manage the ports your database is using.
+Database servers typically have a default port for communication.
+This makes it easy to set them up and manage them across many different use cases, however this also means that attackers know the default ports.
+In addition to using firewalls to lock down traffic on unused ports, it’s also a smart move to change your database ports to something other than the defaults.
+This adds yet another layer of effort for an attacker to gain access to your databases.

 SQL Injection Attacks

-One very common threat to all databases is known as a SQL Injection Attack.
+A very common threat to all databases is a SQL Injection Attack.
 This type of attack lets someone put code into a SQL query causing malicious behavior.
-An easily understandable example of this from an xkcd comic where a school’s database table with student information is dropped when they enter the cleverly concocted name of a student.
+A fun easily understandable example is on this xkcd comic where a school’s database table with student information is dropped when they enter the cleverly concocted name of a student.

 Most modern database integration tools let you easily prevent this type of an attack by using query parameters.
-This takes advantage of tools built-into the database engine itself to parse out these sorts of things and prevent them from happening in the first place.
+This leverages tools built into the database engine itself to parse out errors and malicious input and prevent these attacks from happening in the first place.

-Specific to the Ignition world query parameters are built into named queries and the system.db.runPrep* scripting functions.
-Not only does using these approaches to query integration simplify development of queries compared to using the comparatively unsafe system.db.run* function calls, it gives you access to SQL Injection Attack prevention with no additional effort.
-The Perspective Module helps ensure you use named queries by only allowing you to do bindings to components on views using Named Queries.
+Specific to Ignition, query parameters are built into named queries and the system.db.runPrep* scripting functions.
+Using these approaches to query integration simplifies query development compared to using the comparatively unsafe system.db.run* function calls, and it gives you access to SQL Injection Attack prevention with no additional effort.
+The Perspective Module helps ensure you use named queries by only allowing you to add bindings to components on views using Named Queries.

 Buffer Overflows and Input Validation

-Similar to SQL Injection Attacks another common attack on databases is known as a buffer overflow.
+Similar to SQL Injection Attacks, another common database attack is a buffer overflow.
 This type of an attack is something that can still occur even when using SQL Query Parameters.
-Basically the idea is that if you have a column with a fixed length, say a string with 255 characters, someone can write a string with 555 characters to the column.
-Depending on how you have things set up if the attacker is clever about what they put into those extra 300 characters and the database writes them to the server’s memory they can gain access to your system.
+Essentially, if you have a column with a fixed length (ex: a string with 255 characters), someone can write a string with 555 characters to the column.
+Depending on how the database is set up, if the attacker is clever about what they put into those extra 300 characters and the database writes them to the server’s memory, then they can gain access to your system.

-Yes this is a more complex attack than SQL Injection, and may require more information about the underlying structure of the server your database is installed on, however it is an easily preventable attack.
+While this is a more complex attack than SQL Injection, and requires the attacker to have more information about the underlying structure of the database server, however it is still an easily preventable attack.

-Managing buffer overflows requires additional effort on the development side, doing something called Input Validation.
-From our basic example, if the user is inputting something from a form, say a street address with a maximum size in the database of 255 characters you need to take the input from the form, parse out all of the fields and limit any data sent to the database for the street address column to 255 characters.
-This will prevent the additional characters from being written and exposing your servers to the attacker.
+Managing buffer overflows requires additional effort on the development side by implementing input validation.
+From our basic example above, if the user is inputting a street address on a form field with a maximum size in the database of 255 characters, you need to take the input from the form, parse out all of the fields and limit any data sent to the database for the street address column to 255 characters.
+This will prevent the additional characters from getting written to memory and exposing your servers to the attacker.

-You can also be diligent about what datatypes you use in your database to help simplify the development side of things, however you should always do some form of Input Validation to prevent these types of attacks from succeeding.
+You can also be diligent about the datatypes in your database to help simplify development, however you should always perform Input Validation to prevent these types of attacks from succeeding.

 Auditing and Database Log Management